Og-Amayokoy/Scratch-CUI/README.md

 This programimg language is VPL(NonVusualProgrammingLanguage).
 And CUI application execution environment.

-Always, Scratch is developed in [https://scratch.mit.edu/](https://scratch.mit.edu/).
+Scratch is developed at [https://scratch.mit.edu/](https://scratch.mit.edu/).
 Howwver , this is GUI only.
 I looked for CUI but I couldn't fibnd it.
 So, I make new language which Scratch text based.